RMITLibrary/easy_cite/markdown/rmitharvard.md

 Paraphrasing is when you are expressing the ideas of the author(s) in your own words.

+If the creator is unknown, cite the title of the video in italics and the year of video in the in-text reference.
+If known, cite the creator's name and the year of video.
+If no year is supplied, write n.d. (for 'no date').

 > Opinions of crypto currency vary widely from those that see it as the future of financial exchange to those that consider it to be an insecure proposition at risk from hacking (ABC News 2021).

 #### Reference list entry

 In your reference list:

+- The creator (author) can be a person, channel name or organisation.

-- If the author (individual or corporate) of the online/streaming video is known, begin the reference with the author’s family or corporate name.
-If unknown, begin the reference with the title and the year of the video.
+- If the creator is unknown, begin the reference with the title of the video in italics.
+If known, begin the reference with the creator's name.

+- Put the day, month and year of creation.
+If the video has only the year of creation, put the year.
+If no publication date is supplied, write **n.d.** (for 'no date').

-- After the title, provide the format of the resource in square brackets, i.e. \[video\]..
+- After the date or year, place the title of the video in single inverted commas (quotation marks), followed by the format of the resource in square brackets, i.e. [video].

-- Include the italicised name of the channel or owning organisation after the format.
+- Include the italicised name of the channel or owing organisation after the format.

 - Include the word **website** after the name of the website.
 But if the name of the website is a URL (e.g. vic.gov.au), do not write the word **website**.
 Do not italicise the name of website.

-- Include publication and access dates in day, month and year format (e.g. 13 December 2021).
+- Include the accessed date in day, month and year format (e.g. 13 December 2021).

 - After the accessed date, put a full stop, a space then the URL.
 No full stop after URL.

 ##### Rule

-> Creator's family name Initial or Owner of video (Day Month Year) 'Title of video: subtitle of video' \[format\], *Name of Channel or Owning Organisation*, Name of Website website, accessed Day Month Year.
+> Creator's family name Initial OR Creator's organisation or channel name (Day Month Year OR Year) 'Title of video: subtitle of video' [format], **Name of Channel or Owning Organisation**, Name of Website website, accessed Day Month Year.
 URL

 ##### Examples